 - Gnocchetti di Patate

-That’s what we’re using here!
-They’re basically mini potato gnocchi—soft, slightly sticky, and melt-in-your-mouth delicious.
-Sometimes they’re labeled perle di patate (see here and here), which means “potato pearls.”
+That's what we're using here!
+They're basically mini potato gnocchi-soft, slightly sticky, and melt-in-your-mouth delicious.
+Sometimes they're labeled perle di patate (see here and here), which means "potato pearls."
+Other times quite literally mini gnocchi.

 - Gnocchetti Sardi